Psalm 72

 These verses clearly speak of the King of kings.
 Followers of Jesus will gladly lay their treasures at His feet; they will sing His praises all day every day.
 And when He returns, the land will be filled with goodness and His children will thrive and be blessed.
 His rule will cover the whole earth forever.

 How blessed are we to know of Jesus?
 We have in our hands the Word of God which tells us of the character and the life and love of Jesus.
-Solomon and David and the prophets of the Old Testament walked in faith of the promises to come.
+Solomon, David, and the prophets of the Old Testament walked in faith of the promises to come.
 Peter walked with the man, Jesus.
 Paul walked with Jesus’s disciples.
 How blessed we all are.

 His name shall endure forever.
 David and Solomon are remembered in history, but it’s the Name of Jesus that will endure.